New Choices Recovery Center

 How does New Choices Recovery Center spend its money?

 New Choices Recovery Center directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to New Choices Recovery Center tax-deductible?